canonical/sphinx-docs-starter-pack/readme.rst

    make run

-Keep this session running to rebuild the documentation automatically when a file is saved, and open http://127.0.0.1:8000 in a web browser to see the locally built and hosted HTML.
+Keep this session running to rebuild the documentation automatically whenever a file is saved, and open http://127.0.0.1:8000 in a web browser to see the locally built and hosted HTML.